FWC receives 117 applications that allege workplace bullying against a manager

 3 Questions to ask to help determine workplace bullying

-In their worker’s guide to dealing with workplace bullying, Safework Australia suggests the following three questions be answered to help determine if behaviors meet the definition for workplace bullying:
+In their worker’s guide to dealing with workplace bullying, Safework Australia suggests the following three questions be answered to help determine if behaviours meet the definition for workplace bullying:

 Workplace bullying can be harmful to victims and witnesses, although the effects will vary.
 It may include one or more of the following: